 Note that numerous yield criterion functions have been expressed as cone constraints successfully including the Mohr-Coulomb/Tresca model, the Drucker-Prager/von Mises model, the CamClay model etc. We refer the reader to [32,67,68] for more details.
 As a standard SOCP problem, the optimisation problem (A.3) can be solved using the primal-dual interior point method which is a standard approach.
 We refer the reader to [60] for more details of this solution algorithm.
-The efficiency of the primal-dual interior point method and its variant for the SOCP problem has also been analysed mathematically [21,69].
+The efficiency of the primal-dual interior point method for the SOCP problem has been discussed in [26,42,60].
+Moreover, the convergence property of the primal-dual interior point method and its variant for the SOCP problem has also been analysed mathematically [21,69].
 It has been proven via mathematical analysis in [21] that the primal-dual interior point method possesses strong global and local convergence property for the SOCP problem.
 In this study, the high-performance optimisation engine MOSEK [60] which supports the primal-dual interior point method with parallel computing is adopted for solutions.